henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 ## The Server Crashes on Startup (Failed to bind to address)

 This is mostly caused by not binding to the correct IP address.
-Please try the default setting of an empty string or `0.0.0.0` before using a specific address.
+Please leave `bind_address` empty if you don't explicitly get told to set it.

-If the bind address is already empty or set to `0.0.0.0`, please take a look at [this](#the-server-crashes-on-startup-address-already-in-use)).
+If the bind address is already empty, please take a look at [this](#the-server-crashes-on-startup-address-already-in-use).

 ## The Server Crashes on Startup (Address already in use)